ultraprint/holofishing/README.md

 # holofishing
-Bot for fishing in Holocure
+Bot for fishing in Holocure.
+Windows only.

-Hardcoded for 1920x1080 fullscreen and WASD controls.
+Hardcoded for 1920x1080 (both fullscreen and windowed should work) and WASD controls.

 Usage:
 1. Run holofishingbot.exe